Good Day Everyone,

 There were ducks out on the lake lazily paddling around feeding.
 There were some hikers off in the distance.
 The water was so clear.
 The wild flowers leading up to the lake were just dazzling.
 After getting back to the car we then decided to follow the road on up to

+the Upper Beaver Reservoir 4 miles higher up in the mountains and captured this picture on the way back.
 There are camping sites all along the road.
 I love camping in the tall pines.
 Something about it is very relaxing.
 After coming down off the mountain we decided to head on back over to Pagosa Springs this time we stopped at the Scenic turnout to take some pictures.

 If you look closely you can see a gargoyles head in the center foreground.
 To the left in the foreground are hoodoos.
 I learned about Hoodoos when I went to Canada for the first time back in '73.
 They are created by wind and rain and the only thing that keeps them from fading away is the stone cap on the top so they are very fragile.